 The family is grateful to the staff at Pine Valley retirement community, Forest Manor nursing home, and Hospice of West Alabama.

 Memorials can be made to Gideons International.

-To send flowers to Bryant's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bryant Lee McGee, please visit our floral store.